linssenste/instax-link-web/README.md

 ## What sorcery happens on the website?

-No magic here, folks.
+No magic here.
 Just a simple image cropper that lets you edit and save Polaroid-sized pictures.
 When you save an image, the data gets compressed (albeit a bit crudely for now) because, well, it's meant for printing.

 Once you connect your printer via Bluetooth, the app fetches specific details like battery status, charging state, remaining prints, and allowed image dimensions (width and height).
 These updates roll in every 2.5 seconds.